Mickai55/Introduction-to-Robotics/Final Project/README.md

 **BOM:** https://docs.google.com/spreadsheets/d/1Htry010sDG5Vxl1XxuDkIDsEU6a6pIBbHVVmY9l-o_E/edit#gid=674253700

 **How to play**:
+1. Upload the code on the Arduino;
-1. Turn ON the switch from the board;
+2. Turn ON the switch from the board;
-2. Turn ON the switch from the side.
+3. Turn ON the switch from the side;
-3. ENJOY!
+4. ENJOY!

 **Tutorials used:**
 - https://www.youtube.com/watch?v=L2UNBRCbl8I